Kanchan1599/ANS/wiAddNewVMTemplate.md

 ## Template validation in vcenter

- - Customer should make new vm template available in vcenter.
+ 1.Customer should make new vm template available in vcenter.

- - All the changes or modifition to the template will be in customer scope.
+ 2.All the changes or modifition to the template will be in customer scope.

- - Root password on the template should be same as for the existing template.
+ 3.Root password on the template should be same as for the existing template.

 ## Infrastucture(Image Mapping) in vRA